gtvj/gtvj.github.io/_posts/2020-09-18-accessible-progress-bar-experiments.md

 ## The repository

-During the evenings this week I pulled together a simple Node (Express) app with basic jQuery to double for the progress that would be provided by the end point.
-This code can be found on in my [progress bar experiements repository on GitHub](https://github.com/gtvj/progress-bar-experiments).
+During the evenings this week I pulled together a simple Node (Express) app with basic jQuery to simulate the progress of these asynchronous tasks.
+This code can be found on in my [progress bar experiements](https://github.com/gtvj/progress-bar-experiments) repository on GitHub.

 ## The session for developers

-Earlier today I took a group of developers from across the organisation through the examples contained in this repository.
-I've also prepared a few short videos comparing the experience via a visual web browser to that of a screen reader.
-In the first part of the videos I showed what it would be like to use the application as a sighted user interacting with a mouse.
-In the second I showed how it would be for someone using keyboard control and a screenreader.
+Earlier today I took the developers through the examples contained in this repository.
+For each I showed what it would be like to use the application as a sighted user interacting with a mouse.
+I then showed how it would be for someone using keyboard control and a screenreader, as well as how ARIA can be used to improve the experience in this scenario.

+Here is a video example of the different experience:

 <video controls>

-    <source src="/content/progress_bars_example.mp4  "
+    <source src="/content/progress_bars_example.mp4"
             type="video/mp4">

-    Sorry, your browser doesn't support embedded videos.
+      <p>Your browser doesn't seem to support HTML5 video.
+Here is
+         a <a href="/content/progress_bars_example.mp4">link to the video</a> instead.</p>
 </video>